 3) Stockholm is expensive, but worth it.

 You won’t realize how expensive Scandinavia is till you get there; that’s one warning I’d like to say upfront.
 If you’re going to Scandinavia, budget more than you would when visiting any other European city.
-Once you get there though, you’ll see that you’ll get you’re getting your money’s worth; you’ll see the great quality this city poses for food, transportation, service, and accommodation.
+Once you get there though, you’ll surely see that you’re getting your money’s worth; you’ll see the great quality this city poses for food, transportation, service, and accommodation.

 4) Several meters under this grand city, you’ll find the most interestingly charming metro stations in the world.

 Each station has its own theme.
-For those afraid of heights though – like I tend to be – Stockholm has one of the deepest metro stations I have seen to date, so get ready for what could your longest escalator ride ever.
+For those afraid of heights though – like I tend to be – Stockholm has one of the deepest metro stations I have seen to date, so get ready for what could be your longest escalator ride ever.